This article describes the possible causes and solutions for screenshot failures with a completely or partially blank screen.

 - The operating system is waiting too long to load before attempting to capture a screenshot, and the virtualization's GUI is going into a power-saving state.

-- The operating system's screensaver is turning on, preventing a capture of the operating system in a ready state.
+- The operating system's screensaver is turning on, preventing the capture of the operating system in a ready state.

 1. Mount a local virtualization of the affected server from the Datto appliance's GUI.
 Set the virtualization's resource allocation to 1 CPU core and 2 GB of RAM.
 Start the virtualization, and observe the amount of time the VM takes to boot to the Windows login screen.